KDE/digikam-doc/asset_management/organize_find.rst

 Do not make the folders too small, several thousand images in one folder is not unreasonable, but keep the folders small enough so that they can fit onto a backup medium like an optical drive.
 Remember that the archive will grow all the time.

 The specific structure you choose will likely depend on your use case.
 For example, a casual photographer may likely take pictures of family, events in their life, holidays and so on.
-It could be efficient to create a structure based on calendar years plus some some special folders for holidays and files to export.
+It could be efficient to create a structure based on calendar years plus some special folders for holidays and files to export.
 Such a structure could look like this:

 .. code-block:: text